 2. CBD – Cannabidiol

-Unlike THC, CBD does not activate the CB1 receptors in our brain, meaning that it does not provide feelings of being “high”.
-Instead, CBD works to influence the body by increasing levels of naturally produced cannabinoids called endocannabinoids.
+And unlike THC, CBD does not directly activate the CB1 receptors in our brain, meaning that it does not cause intoxicating effects.
+Instead, it appears to influence the body by increasing levels of naturally produced cannabinoids called endocannabinoids.
 These endocannabinoids – such as Anandamide and 2-AG – are chemicals that the body produces naturally in order to activate receptors in our brain and body.

 - CBD has been proven to treat chronic pain.